mmedenjak/hazelcast-release-notes/src/UpgradingFrom3x.md

 - **Removal of deprecated getId() method**:
 The method `getId()` in the interface `DistributedObject` has been removed.
 Please use the method `getName()` instead.

+- **Change in the Custom Serialization in the C++ Client Distribution**:

+Before, the method `getTypeId()` was used to retrieve the ID of the object to be serialized.
+Now, the method `getHazelcastTypeId()` is used and you give your object as a parameter to this new method.
+Also, `getTypeId()` was used in your custom serializer class, now it has been renamed to `getHazelcastTypeId()` too.
+Note that, these changes also apply when you want to switch from Hazelcast 3.6.1 to 3.6.2 too.